 Average Hourly Fees

 Some financial advisors do not charge based on assets under management but instead assess an hourly fee for the services they provide.
-The average hourly fee charged is typically between $120 per hour and $300 per hour, highly dependent on the metro area, educational background, and level of experience the advisor has.
+The average hourly fee charged is typically between $120 per hour and $300 per hour, highly dependent on the metro area, educational background, and level of experience the advisor has attained.

 The per-hour fee structure is often used by financial advisors offering advice on estate planning; debt management; tax strategies; and Social Security claiming strategies.
 Many financial planners will do a portfolio review and provide investment advice for an hourly fee as well.